How to use NexoBrid®

 Wound Preparation1

-• Protect any open wounds (e.g., laceration, abraded skin, and escharotomy incision) with skin protectant ointments or ointment gauze to prevent possible exposure to NexoBrid
+• Protect any other open wounds (e.g., laceration, abraded skin, and escharotomy incision) with skin protectant ointments or ointment gauze to prevent possible exposure to NexoBrid

 Application of NexoBrid1